rhboot/shim-review/README.md

 - file an issue at https://github.com/rhboot/shim-review/issues with a link to your tag
 - approval is ready when the "accepted" label is added to your issue

-Note that we really only have experience with using GRUB2 on Linux, so asking us to endorse anything else for signing is going to require some convincing on your part.
+Note that we really only have experience with using GRUB2 or systemd-boot on Linux, so asking us to endorse anything else for signing is going to require some convincing on your part.

 Check the docs directory in this repo for guidance on submission and